StanislauKakhnovich/FD-3-Kakhnovich-Graduation-project/README.md

 This is a graduation project for the React js course.
+Online store of laptops.

 Project setup:    npm i